shingweihao/ocp-disconnected-setup-resources/README.md

 # OCP Disconnected Setup Resources Playbook
-A playbook written to automate the process of preparing necessary resources for an OCP UPI disconnected environment installation.
+A simple playbook written to automate the process of preparing necessary resources for an OCP UPI disconnected environment installation.

-# How do I run this?
+# Variables
 You will need to modify the following files according to your needs:
 - `inventory`
-- `vars/vars.yaml`
+- `vars.yaml`

 **If there is any unused variables, leave it as default/empty.**